WazupSteve/Dataverse/README.md

 The goal of this project is to accurately predict whether a passenger on the Spaceship Titanic was transported to an alternate dimension or not.
 The project leverages various Python libraries for data analysis, preprocessing, model training, and evaluation, including:

-- pandas: Data manipulation and analysis.
+- `pandas`: Data manipulation and analysis.
-- numpy: Numerical operations.
+- `numpy`: Numerical operations.
-- seaborn: Data visualization.
+- `seaborn`: Data visualization.
-- sklearn: Machine learning algorithms and tools.
+- `sklearn`: Machine learning algorithms and tools.
-- pytorch_tabnet: Implementation of the TabNetClassifier model.
+- `pytorch_tabnet`: Implementation of the TabNetClassifier model.

 ## Data Preprocessing